fashberg/WThermostatBeca/README.md

 ![homeassistant](docs/images/hass-bac.png)

 ### HASS Autodiscovery

 WThermostatBeca supports optional HASS-Autodiscovery since Version 1.08-fas.
-You have to enable it at Thermostat (settings network) and of course it must be enabled in your HASS configuration.yaml file:
+You must enable it at Thermostat (settings network) and of course it must be enabled in your HASS configuration.yaml file:

 ```yaml
 mqtt: